Xilinx/brevitas/docsrc/source/user_guide/export_gguf.rst

 The first three modes can be obtained through our LLM entrypoint (`brevitas_ptq_llm`), while it is possible to target all the formats through direct quantization.

-The specific for these formats can be found `here <https://huggingface.co/docs/hub/gguf>`_.
+The specification for these formats can be found `here <https://huggingface.co/docs/hub/gguf>`_.

 LLM Entrypoint
 ==============